csomgyula/csomgyula.github.io/conway_law.md

 Conway theorem builds upon the following premises:

-1. For each subsystem there is a designer who designed it (ie. the designed-by relation is defined, in fact it is a N:1 relation)
+1. For each subsystem there is a designer who designed it (ie. the designed-by relation is defined, in fact it is an N:1 relation)
-2. If two subsystems communicate each other then there must be a contract (API or kinda) between them.
+2. If two subsystems communicate each other then there must be a contract (API or kind of) between them.
-3. If an (API) contract exists between subsystems then their must be an agreement between the parties who designed the subsystems.
+3. If an (API) contract exists between subsystems then there must be an agreement between the parties who designed the subsystems.
 4. If an agreement exists between parties then they should communicate each other.

 ### Proof